Grant and Award Opportunities

 websites and through our extensive networks.
 Contest partners: Earth Day Network, Edible

-Schoolyard Project, Berkeley Graduate School of Journalist.
-Contest ends February 28, 2013.
+Schoolyard Project, Berkeley Graduate School of Journalism.

 This annual $10,000 award will be given to one female and one male public high school senior.
 The winners will have demonstrated evidence of their academic and extracurricular commitment to environmental stewardship within the urban context through their development and execution of sustainability-themed projects (for example, recycling, energy monitoring, parks stewardship, greening).
 These projects will also have promoted the spirit of civic engagement in fellow students and the community at large.
 The award is intended to be put to use by the student for their first year of college.